 Every Discovery needs to include exploration of brand, design, content, and user experience.
 These topics are a mixture of objective and subjective requirements, so we’ve found that real-time, in-person conversation is key to establishing a good understanding for moving forward.

 These conversations might include a group wireframe sketching exercise or a 20 Second Gut Check.
 We choose different activities based on a project’s specific needs.
 In general, however, our goal is to extrapolate from stakeholders’ feedback on these issues which can be more fluid and perception-oriented.
 These exercises can also be a lot of fun.
-They allow the team to direct some pent-up creativity and problem solving at problems that have often been bothering them for awhile.
+They allow the team to direct some pent-up creativity and problem-solving at problems that have often been bothering them for a while.

 Given SFC’s major brand relaunch, we spent this portion of Discovery exploring the direction of their new brand.
 In this case, our customer was doing the presenting, and we were doing the listening.
 It gave us an opportunity to understand how the brand was changing, what aspects of the brand were still in flux, and how it could impact the project.

 Goals must be specific.
 The team must be able to take questions and problems that arise during the project and weigh them against these specific goals.
-The results can be hard to accept, but if a feature request does not support project goals, it’s out—at least for the time-being.
+The results can be hard to accept, but if a feature request does not support project goals, it’s out—at least for the time being.

 Our philosophy of project management at Sparkbox is never to get in the way of our customers owning and driving the course of a project.
 This is one reason we work hourly.
 It’s also why we work hard to surface as much information as possible for transparent project decisions.
 With that in mind, we are not making decisions on an island determining what’s “in” and what’s “out” based on goals set at the beginning of a project.
-However, we will constantly present the goals to the team, ask how today’s decisions impact those goals, and let our customers make informed decisions for themselves.
+However, we _wil_l constantly present the goals to the team, ask how today’s decisions impact those goals, and let our customers make informed decisions for themselves.

 For SFC, the project goal was so clear that it could have been easily missed, written off as “obvious,” but it was important to state.
 Above all else, we had to meet our April deadline with a deployed, responsive website featuring new brands and products.
 Our scoping, prioritization, and resourcing recommendations would all be built around this primary requirement.
 And although the goal seemed obvious, it allowed us to be very creative in our solutions, planning a project that was destined to meet that goal and more, despite the scale and challenges.